HP to buy Wi-Fi gear maker Aruba Networks for $2.7 billion

-Hewlett-Packard Co (HPQ.N) said it would buy Wi-Fi network gear maker Aruba Networks Inc ARUN.O for about $2.7 billion, the biggest deal for the world's No. 2 PC maker since its botched acquisition of Britain's Autonomy Plc in 2011.
+Hewlett-Packard Co (HPQ.N) said it would buy Wi-Fi network gear maker Aruba Networks Inc ARUN.O for about $2.7 billion (1.7 billion pounds), the biggest deal for the world's No. 2 PC maker since its botched acquisition of Britain's Autonomy Plc in 2011.

 HP has had a dismal record for big acquisitions, having written off multibillion-dollar acquisitions of Autonomy and technology outsourcing provider EDS, which it bought in 2008.